mdsantia/mdsantia.github.io/_posts/2023-04-21-PresentationNight.md

 mathjax: true
 ---

 Last night, on April 20th 2023, I had the opportunity to share with the Department of Mathematics at Purdue University some of the ideas I worked on during the previous Summer 2022 with [Dr. Thomas Sinclair](https://www.math.purdue.edu/~tsincla/) and other peers in the field, [Colton Griffin](https://www.linkedin.com/in/colton-griffin-9b1b3b191/), [Sanchita Chakraborty](https://www.linkedin.com/in/sanchita-chakraborty-8107a9192/), and Yuxiao Wang.
-I will try to summarize the presentation, as well as our preleminary results from when we worked on the project.
+I will try to summarize the presentation, as well as our preliminary results from when we worked on the project.

 # Purpose
 The main goal was to explain the underlying concepts of the study in a brief 10 minute presentation to a wide audience without feeling limited or confused by the complexity of notation and the mathematics used.

 # Introduction
-## Algebraic Groups
+## Groups
-Firstly, we refreshed the concepts of groups in Algebra.
+Firstly, we refreshed the concepts of groups in abstract algebra.
 Most importantly, we must remember that the main properties of groups are:
-1. an operation that allows elements to interact
+1. an operation that allows pairs of elements to interact
 2. an identity element exists
 3. the existence of inverse elements

 For example, the integers modulo n groups has the addition operation, 0 as the identity element and every non-zero element in the set has an element which added to itself returns to zero, e.g., ![mod_example](https://latex.codecogs.com/svg.image?(1&plus;3)\mod&space;4=0.)

 I am intentionally utilizing the modulo group as it is also a special case of groups, an abelian group.
 Abelian groups are special because the results are independent of the order in which the operation is done, i.e., it possesses the commutative property.
 However, our study focuses in a group that does not have the commutative property, free groups.